-As per NEP-2020, Department of Zoology will offer minor courses, multidisciplinary courses (MDC), ability enhancement courses (AEC), skill enhancement courses (SEC), value added courses (VAC) and vocational courses (VOC) to students of other departments.
+As per NEP-2020, Department of Zoology will offer minor courses, multidisciplinary courses (MDC), skill enhancement courses (SEC), value added courses (VAC) and vocational courses (VOC) to students of other departments.

 Similarly, student of Department of Zoology will study these courses from the coursed offered by other departments/ as per University decision.